-One possible implementation of the RPD is that the RPD does not make any assumptions about the clock frequencies of the CCAP-Core and RPD being synchronized.
-Such an RPD has a MPEG-compliant clock and adds and/or deletes NULL packets to account for the clock frequency difference between the CCAP-Core and RPD.
+In this mode of operation, the RPD does not make any assumptions about the clock frequencies of the CCAP Core and RPD being synchronized.
+Such an RPD has a MPEG-compliant clock and adds and/or deletes NULL packets to account for the clock frequency difference between the CCAP Core and RPD.
 A block diagram of a Remote PHY implementation as described above is shown in Figure 5-3.